My main complaint about Aladdin (2019): It tries too often to be the 1992 production.

 Last night, right before stepping into the IMAX hall, I reminded myself not to compare Aladdin (2019) with the 1992 classic when watching.

 What then happened?
-I did my part in refraining from comparison.
-On the other hand, the new movie insisted that I compare.
+I did my part in refraining from any comparison.
+On the other hand, the remake insisted that I compare.

 One was a cinematic, more modern, more sophisticated retelling of the original story.
 Which I happen to like very much.